quantumgardener/quartz/content/notes/Letters with Jason.md

 Our letters were via email and we constrained ourselves to one each per week.
 The artificial timing matched the timing we would have expected if we lived in the same town instead of on opposite sites of the planet.
 I found that I wanted to rush the conversation forward faster, compounded partially by following Jason's blog and Mastodon posts.
 Email gave me the means which I ignored.

 There was something more than time involved in my desire to push forward.
 Our conversation felt like it was stuttering and couldn't get traction.
 To write a letter of meaningful length prevented the one line question or clarification that would occur in a face-to-face conversation.
-The conversation was transmit-receive-transmit rather than the dance of conversation we spoke of in [[Letters - W1]] and [[Letters - W2]].
+The conversation was transmit-receive-transmit rather than the dance of conversation we spoke of in [[Letters with Jason#^ca7aaa|Week 1]] and [[Letters with Jason#^d20e8d|Week 2]].

 Beyond that initial exploration of why conversation was important to us and our participation in the exercise, I deliberately chose to stay out of the meta conversation about the letter writing and let that happen.